How many times can you take the morning after pill?

 It’s unlikely that you’ll need to seek medical advice if you take one more morning after pill than you need, but you may feel sick or experience some vaginal bleeding.²

-In some circumstances healthcare professionals may advise you to take two doses of the levonorgestrel morning after pill, for example where individuals have a higher BMI, or are taking other medication.
+In some circumstances healthcare professionals may advise you to take two doses of the levonorgestrel morning after pill, for example if you BMI is over 26, or you weigh over 70kg, or are taking other medication.

 Can the morning after pill make you infertile?